 nn\ice = 1 sea-ice can exist in the computational domain, but no sea-ice model is used.
 An observed ice covered area is read in a file.
-Below this area, the SST is restored to the freezing point and the heat fluxes are set to $-4~W/m^2~(-2~W/m^2)$ in the northern (southern) hemisphere.
+Below this area, the SST is restored to the freezing point and the heat fluxes are set to $-4 \ W/m^2$ ( $-2 \ W/m^2$ ) in the northern (southern) hemisphere.
 The associated modification of the freshwater fluxes are done in such a way that the change in buoyancy fluxes remains zero.
 This prevents deep convection to occur when trying to reach the freezing point (and so ice covered area condition) while the SSS is too large.
 This manner of managing sea-ice area, just by using si IF case, is usually referred as the ice-if model.
-It can be found in the sbcice\if.F90 module.
+It can be found in the sb-cice\if.F90 module.

 nn\ice = 2 or more A full sea ice model is used.
-This model computes the ice-ocean fluxes, that are combined with the air-sea fluxes using the ice fraction of each model cell to provide the surface ocean fluxes.
-Note that the activation of a sea-ice model is is done by defining a CPP key (key\lim2 or key\lim3).
-The activation automatically ovewrite the read value of nn\ice to its appropriate value (i.e. 2 for LIM-2 and 3 for LIM-3).
+This model computes the iceocean fluxes, that are combined with the air-sea fluxes using the ice fraction of each model cell to provide the surface ocean fluxes.
+Note that the activation of a sea-ice model is is done by defining a CPP key (key\lim2, key\lim3 or key\cice).
+The activation automatically overwrites the read value of nn\ice to its appropriate value (i.e. 2 for LIM-2, 3 for LIM-3 or 4 for CICE).